nusco/narjillos/backlog.md

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

-* Save stats to database rather than memory
 * Save genepool to database rather than memory
   Amongst other things, this fixes the OutOfMemory problem on extremely long experiments.